millzpaugh/infection/README.md

 ```
 ./up.sh
 ```
-4) If you want to run tests.
+4) If you want to run tests, use the cmd below.
 ```
 python manage.py test
 ```